 Many Cargo Cults are distinguished by a mixture of native spiritual systems with elaborate economic rituals, as capitalism has come to replace military power as the force of the developed world that is most heavily felt and appreciated in daily life.
 Such rituals similarly have the aim of appropriating what the natives perceive as the westerner's "power" from his symbols, such as money or materials in addition to technology.

 Nowadays the term "cargo cult" is often used as a metaphor for superficial imitation of a certain process without even basic understanding of its mechanism.
-Those south pacific natives weren't worshiping cargo for nothing.
+Those South Pacific natives weren't worshiping cargo for nothing.
 They observed how military forces were constantly getting food and supplies without doing any actual (by their standards) work.
 The only explanation that made sense was "military activity is some kind of religious ritual rewarded by spiritual deities with all the goods".
-So, with the military forces gone, natives have tried to reproduce the rituals - that includes imitation landing strips, wooden radio towers, coconut headphones and body paintings in form of military insignias.
-The metaphor originally was coined by Richard Feynman, who used it in phrase "cargo cult science".
+So, with the military forces gone, natives have tried to reproduce the rituals - that includes imitation landing strips, wooden radio towers, coconut headphones and body paintings in the form of military insignias.
+The metaphor originally was coined by Richard Feynman, who used it in the phrase "cargo cult science".

 Compare Mighty Whitey and Insufficiently Advanced Alien.
 Contrast with Sufficiently Advanced Alien.
 If the society worshiping the religion is post-apocalyptic, try All Hail the Great God Mickey!.
 If the religion worships technology itself rather than as a means to an end, you have a case of Machine Worship.

 Note: This trope is for objects being worshiped.
 If characters pretend to be, or are just mistaken for gods, the trope is God Guise.